 Could your team successfully navigate another economic downturn?
-In the 2007 to 2009 recession did you take confident action, or like many others, did you react and hope for the best?
+In the 2007 to 2009 recession did you take confident action, and proactively communicate it or like many others, did you react and hope for the best?

 If it all happened again, could you protect the business as well as your staff?
 In the last twenty years we’ve had two major economic disasters, and we’ve had the chance to learn from them.

 The economy is always in flux, and there is no way to schedule the next catastrophe.
-What leaders can do is stop reactive leadership and shift toward proactive thinking.
-Here are five primary ways to adopt proactive habits and move past knee-jerk reactions including Outsourcing Human Resources.
+What leaders can do is stop reactive leadership and shift toward proactive thinking and proactively communicate it .
+Here are five primary ways to adopt proactive habits, proactively communicate, and move past knee-jerk reactions including Outsourcing Human Resources.

 “Being proactive is more than taking initiative.
 It is recognizing that we are responsible for our own choices and have the freedom to choose based on principles and values rather than on moods or condition.” – Stephen Covey.